-Pharmacokinetics: Topiramate plasma concentrations were collected at 2 time points (once during the titration and once during the maintenance period) after dosing began.
+Pharmacokinetics: Topiramate plasma concentrations were collected at up to 2 time points (once during the titration and once during the maintenance period) after dosing began.

 Efficacy: The primary efficacy assessment was based on the comparison of topiramate to placebo with respect to change in the monthly (28-day) migraine period rate averaged over the entire double-blind phase versus the rate at baseline.
-The following endpoints were included in the secondary efficacy evaluation: i) responder rate (response defined as at least a 50% reduction in average monthly migraine period rate); ii) onset of action for a treatment group was defined as the earliest monthly time point a statistically significant difference in the primary efficacy endpoint was detected between placebo and that topiramate treatment group; iii) change in number of monthly migraine attacks (classified according to an algorithm based on IHS criteria); iv) change in the average monthly rate of rescue medication use; v) change in number of migraine days per month; and vi) HRQOL measured in subjects 18 years of age or older by 2 of the Medical Outcomes Short Form-36 (SF-36) domains (Vitality, Role Physical) and 2 of the Migraine-Specific Questionnaire (MSQ) domains (Role Restrictive, Role Prevention).
+The following endpoints were included in the secondary efficacy evaluation: i) responder rate (response defined as at least a 50% reduction in average monthly migraine period rate); ii) onset of action for a treatment group was defined as the earliest monthly time point a statistically significant difference in the primary efficacy endpoint was detected between placebo and topiramate treatment groups; iii) change in number of monthly migraine attacks (classified according to an algorithm based on IHS criteria); iv) change in the average monthly rate of rescue medication use; v) change in number of migraine days per month; and vi) HRQOL measured in subjects 18 years of age or older by 2 of the Medical Outcomes Short Form-36 (SF-36) domains (Vitality, Role Physical) and 2 of the Migraine-Specific Questionnaire (MSQ) domains (Role Restrictive, Role Prevention).
 Other efficacy variables included monthly migraine duration; types of headache; average migraine severity; and severity of migraine-associated symptoms.

-Safety: Safety was evaluated on the basis of treatment-emergent adverse events (including abnormal findings in physical examinations), clinical laboratory tests, measurements of vital signs, body weight, and BMI, and neurologic examination findings.
+Safety: Safety was evaluated on the basis of treatment-emergent adverse events (including abnormal findings in physical examinations), clinical laboratory tests, measurements of vital signs, body weight and BMI, and neurologic examination findings.

 Statistical Methods: The primary efficacy endpoint, the change in average monthly migraine period rate, was analyzed using a linear model with baseline value as a covariate and analysis center and treatment as factors.
-Statistical significance of the treatment effect was analyzed using the Tukey-Ciminera-Heyse trend test (a step-down procedure that assumes a monotone dose-response relationship).
-The same model and unadjusted pairwise comparisons were used to analyze the primary efficacy endpoint and the secondary efficacy endpoints of the change in: average monthly migraine attack rate, average monthly migraine days, average monthly migraine duration, average migraine severity, average monthly rate of rescue medication use, and average severity of migraine-associated symptoms.
+Statistical significance of the treatment effect was assessed using the Tukey-Ciminera-Heyse trend test (a step-down procedure that assumes a monotonic dose-response relationship).
+The same model and unadjusted pairwise comparisons were used to analyze the primary efficacy endpoint and secondary efficacy endpoints of the change in: average monthly migraine attack rate, average monthly migraine days, and average monthly rate of rescue medication use.
 The Cochran-Mantel-Haenszel pairwise test was used to assess treatment differences in the proportion of responders.
 The onset of action was determined for a topiramate treatment group by evaluating the monthly pairwise comparison between the treatment group and placebo in the cumulative monthly migraine period rate.
-Between-group differences in the HROOL endpoints were analyzed using a mixed-effects piecewise linear regression model.
+The average migraine duration, types of headache, average migraine severity, and severity of migraineassociated symptoms were summarized for each treatment group.
+Between-group differences in the HRQOL endpoints were analyzed using a mixed-effects piecewise linear regression model.
 Possible associations between the changes in the primary efficacy endpoint and HROOL endpoints were examined using a Spearman's rank correlation analysis.
 Plasma topiramate concentrations were summarized descriptively for each dose group.
 The percent change in body weight from baseline to the end of the double-blind phase was analyzed using a linear model with treatment as a factor; comparisons between placebo and each topiramate group were performed using unadjusted pairwise comparisons.